minceheid/openeo/README.md

 ```

 ## Troubleshooting
-After installation - if you recieve a red "Controller Error" message that persists, then this indicates that the Raspberry Pi has not been able to establish serial communication with the charger contol board.
-With the power isolated.
+After installation - if you recieve a red "Controller Error" message that persists for more than a minute, then this indicates that the Raspberry Pi has not been able to establish serial communication with the charger contol board.
+We recommend that you doublecheck the connection within the unit (these instructions assume Mini Pro 2)

 <p align="center"><img src="https://github.com/user-attachments/assets/bcc180dc-f8c1-4e36-a994-a1190989f947" style="width:50%; height:auto;"/></p>